Hurricane Olaf heading toward Mexico's Los Cabos resorts

-CABO SAN LUCAS, Mexico (AP) — Hurricane Olaf was heading toward a strike on the Los Cabos resort region at the tip of Mexico’s Baja California Peninsula on Thursday.
-As the storm approached, authorities closed ports in the area, prepared temporary shelters and urged people to monitor public announcements.
+CABO SAN LUCAS, Mexico (AP) — Hurricane Olaf bore down on the Los Cabos resort region at the tip of Mexico’s Baja California peninsula Thursday as authorities closed ports, prepared temporary shelters and urged people to monitor public announcements.

-The U.S. National Hurricane Center said the area could see hurricane-force winds and very heavy rain on Thursday afternoon and into the night.
+The U.S. National Hurricane Center said the area could see hurricane-force winds and very heavy rain by early evening and through the night.

-The ports of Cabo San Lucas and San José del Cabo closed to vessel traffic as tourism operators moved boats at Cabo San Lucas to safer moorings.
-Businesses boarded up windows.
+The ports of Cabo San Lucas and San Jose del Cabo closed to vessel traffic as tourism operators moved boats at Cabo San Lucas to safer moorings.
+Businesses boarded up windows and people lined up for last-minute purchases in supermarkets.

-The resorts would normally be full of tourists, but with the COVID-19 pandemic, hotels were only at about one-third of their capacity.
+The resorts would normally be full of tourists this time of year, but with the COVID-19 pandemic, hotels were well below that.

+Lilzi Orcí, president of the Los Cabos Hotels Association, said 37 domestic and international airline flights had already been cancelled due to the hurricane.
+She estimated 20,000 foreign tourists were in the area, less than 40% of the hotels’ capacity.
+Guests would shelter in their hotels, she said.

+As rain fell, authorities patrolled through flood-prone working class neighborhoods urging residents to move to shelters.

-The hurricane was centered about 80 miles (130 kilometers) southeast of Cabo San Lucas early Thursday afternoon with maximum sustained winds of 90 mph (150 kph).
+The hurricane was centered about 45 miles (75 kilometers) east-southeast of Cabo San Lucas late Thursday afternoon with maximum sustained winds of 90 mph (150 kph).
 It was advancing to the north-northwest at 10 mph (17 kph).

-The Hurricane Center said Olaf is likely to strengthen as it nears the coast.
+The Hurricane Center said Olaf could strengthen more before reaching the coast.

 Hurricane-force winds extended as far as 35 miles (55 kilometers) from the center and tropical storm-force winds as far as 105 miles (165 kilometers).